cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 })
 ```

-Take note that the `chainId` value has to **match exactly** that returned by `client.getChainId()`, or the transaction signer will balk.
-If you wonder where such a strange `ChainInfo` object comes from, it is copied from the one you used for Theta in the [first steps with Keplr](./with-keplr.md) section.
+Note that the `chainId` value has to **match exactly** that returned by `client.getChainId()`, or the transaction signer will balk.
+The `ChainInfo` object is copied from the one you used for Theta in the [first steps with Keplr](./with-keplr.md) section.

 ### Prepare a signing client

-In the same way that your components that need a `CheckersStargateClient` keep one in their state, your components that need a `SigningCheckersStargateClient` will keep one in their state.
-Some components may have both, it does not matter.
-The steps to take are the same in each such component.
+Just as components that need a `CheckersStargateClient` keep one in their state, components that need a `SigningCheckersStargateClient` keep one in their state.
+Some components may have both.
+The steps to take are the same for each such component.

-For instance in `src/components/Menu/NewGameModal/NewGameModal.tsx`:
+For instance, in `src/components/Menu/NewGameModal/NewGameModal.tsx`:

-1. Add an [`rpcUrl: string`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/NewGameModal/NewGameModal.tsx#L25) to the props, passed along [`Menu.tsx`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/Menu.tsx#L47), which also needs it [as a new prop](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/Menu.tsx#L17), in turn passed from [`MenuContainer.tsx`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/MenuContainer.tsx#L81).
+1. Add an [`rpcUrl: string`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/NewGameModal/NewGameModal.tsx#L25) to the props, passed along [`Menu.tsx`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/Menu.tsx#L47) which also needs it [as a new prop](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/Menu.tsx#L17), in turn passed from [`MenuContainer.tsx`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/MenuContainer.tsx#L81).

 2. Add a signing client to the component's state, as well as the potential address of the Keplr user: